charlyie/charlyie/README.md

 #### 👨🏻‍💻 &nbsp; About Me

-💡 &nbsp; I like to test new technologies and find new ways to lower my ecological impact.
+💡 &nbsp; I like to test new technologies, solve issues and find new ways to lower my ecological impact.

-⚙️ &nbsp; I'm fond of automatization, simplifications for final users, and I use Github Actions, Bitbucket Pipelines, CI and CD.
+⚙️ &nbsp; I'm fond of AI, automatization, simplifications for final users, and I use Github Actions, Bitbucket Pipelines, CI and CD.
 I also work on finOps aspects (especially with Amazon AWS)

 👩 &nbsp; I worked also as a DPO, and GDPR has few secrets to me.
-What's more, I'm use to work on WCAG/RGAA topics :)
+What's more, I'm use to work on Accessibility (WCAG/RGAA) topics :)

 🎓 &nbsp; I studied in [Dublin City University](https://www.dcu.ie), Ireland, and I graduated a Masters degree in Telecommunications.